Here’s Why Good Training Videos Will Save Facilities Lots of Money

 Although some of the older generation resist technology, the internet and smartphones have more workforce employees utilizing pdfs and videos to do practically everything!
 We also can’t deny that today’s generation is being trained to have more user friendly resources at their fingertips and it’s becoming more challenging to recruit a younger generation with antiquated systems.
 While every industry is evolving, existing buildings are struggling to catch up.
 With equipment continuously changing, trade schools can’t create curriculums fast enough to keep up.
 Equipment specific training videos are the answer.

-I believe owners of facilities will have a much more productive workforce if they offer more user friendly and navigable training.
+Owners of facilities will have a much more productive workforce if they offer more user friendly and navigable training.
 Here’s why I say that, I have worked amongst facility operators in all industries long enough to understand their behavior in both union and non-union environments.
 Most of the time workforce operators are afraid of asking for help or are too lazy to go read a manual and in some cases it’s impossible to access a manual because the equipment is so old.

 I am sharing my personal story because we often get dependent on external resources not even realizing what we can do ourselves or in-house.
 I know a contractors' time is worth money, as a business owner, mine is too.
 There will always be a need for contractors to do large scale projects and tasks that internal staff are not equipped to do but if you have the staff in your facility already, utilize their skills.

-I encourage workforce training to not only increase the longevity of equipment but to also have it run more efficiently in addition to having staff handle small tasks that they don't often do on a daily basis.
+Please encourage workforce training to not only increase the longevity of equipment but to also have it run more efficiently in addition to having staff handle small tasks that they don't often do on a daily basis.
 Training videos provide consistent information, it acts as a refresher and reference.
 It also alleviates the embarrassment of some who are often too proud to ask for help, or think they know it all, and saves owners on premature replacement.
 If owners take the responsibility to provide the necessary training in the format I offer: with coaching, training videos, hands-on courses, and monthly engagement; they will have a more productive staff and the results I’ve mentioned.

 I waited to share this story as I wanted to make sure I didn’t have any of the failures my contractor friend, from my brief phone conversation, insisted would happen.
 I am happy to say that it’s been about three weeks and I’ve been fortunate enough to enjoy many hot baths.